The full World Championship match results:

 at Los Angeles radio station KFVD, achieving some fame from playing hillbilly

-; made friends with Will Geer and John Steinbeck; and wrote a column
+music; made friends with Will Geer and John Steinbeck; and wrote a column

 for the communist newspaper People's World from May 1939 to January 1940.